Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Now that we've obtained a set of assignments we can now get to work on defining our ranking relation $\preceq_{t'}$.

-I've implemented 5 different methods of ranking:
+I've implemented 6 different methods of ranking:

+- Win Count
 - Borda Count
 - Weighted Borda Count
 - Kemeny Score